tiagofsanchez/reactnd-project-myreads-starter/README.md

 ### Real time search

-Actually easier then I expected, you have to implement the API call on the `onChange` handler that you will implement.
+Actually easier than I expected, you have to implement the API call on the `onChange` handler that you will implement.
 My implementation as follows:

 ```jsx
 // in SeachPage.js